Discipleship School Mission Trip Recap

 A few days later, the team was at a festival in the city where the little girl with the broken leg saw them and ran up to them.
 She had no cast on her leg anymore and shared with our team about how she had gone to the doctor the day before and when they checked her foot, it was completely healed!
 So the doctor took off the cast and she had been walking and running on her leg ever since.
 God really does heal and touched this little girl with his presence!

-These are just a few stories of what God did through our team while in Turkey.
-It was a powerful and holy time getting the privilege to minister to the beautiful people of Turkey.
+These are just a few stories of what God did through our team while overseas.
+It was a powerful and holy time getting the privilege to minister to the beautiful people we encountered.
 If you'd like to hear more, ask any of the D-School students about their time and they will be sure to share with you even more!